griga23/shoe-store/lab2.md

   ON shoe_order_customer.product_id = shoe_products_keyed.product_id;
 ```

-Verify that data are joined successfully.
+Verify that the data was joined successfully.
 ```
 SELECT * FROM shoe_order_customer_product;
 ```